Weekly Update

 Unity Circle Event

-We're excited to be hosting our students in our upcoming Unity Circle—a special event where we'll come together to celebrate our differences and show that we ALL belong.
-This meaningful gathering will occur on Friday, May 30, with a rain date of Monday, June 2
+We're excited to be hosting students in our upcoming Unity Circle—a special event where we'll come together to celebrate our differences and show that we ALL belong.
+This meaningful gathering will occur TOMORROW, Monday, June 9!

 Our goal is to reflect on what unites us as a school and to celebrate the rich diversity that makes our community so special.
 Let's stand together as ONE!